 The retreat offers a structured yet spacious environment in which different forms of rest can be experienced and understood physical, mental, emotional and creative, alongside thoughtful consideration of the professional and cultural barriers that often make rest difficult within medicine.

 Through guided practice and reflection, writing, conversation, gentle movement and time outdoors in a beautiful nature setting, you’ll be invited to open up a deeper conversation with rest, work and what it all means to you.
-Or you may choose to arrive and simply be, enjoy the garden, explore the extensive grounds and stunning local landscape, to sleep in your own beautiful bedroom or in the many outdoor spaces and reading nooks.
+Or you may choose to arrive and simply be, enjoy the garden, explore the extensive grounds and stunning local landscape, to sleep in your own beautiful bedroom or relax in the many outdoor spaces and reading nooks.

 Knowing that you will be held with care and professionalism, free to engage fully or to step back as needed.
 There is no expectation to perform or participate.
 The structure is there to support you, not to demand from you.